Christmas Chex Mix Recipe

 Thank you for supporting this blog!

-Featuring a blend of corn and rice cereal, plus miniature pretzels, melted white chocolate, peanuts, and holiday candy, this festive Christmas party blend offers a fun twist on traditional Chex mix.
+Featuring a blend of corn and rice cereal, miniature pretzels, melted white chocolate, peanuts, holiday candy, and Christmas sprinkles, this festive Christmas Chex mix recipe offers a fun twist on traditional cereal mix.
 Serve it in big bowls as an appetizer at cocktail parties and holiday open houses, or sneak a handful or two as a seasonal snack.

 - Cereal – I chose a mix of toasted rice cereal and toasted corn cereal.
 Feel free to use one or the other, or add some wheat Chex to the mix.
 Generic cereals are fine.
-If making this recipe in the UK, opt for a similarly-shaped cereal like Shreddies or Malties, or a mix of the two.
-You can also purchase imported Chex on Amazon, or from a specialty shop like Partridges.
+If making this recipe in the UK, opt for a similarly-shaped cereal like Shreddies or Malties, or a mix of both.
+You can also purchase imported Chex from a specialty shop like Partridges.

 - Pretzels – You can use pretzel squares, miniature pretzels or pretzel sticks.
 Or if you’re feeling bold, replace the pretzels with chocolate covered pretzels.